 Significant Financial Losses with Women-owned Businesses during COVID-19

-The National Association of Women Business Owners (NAWBO) conducted a survey from its members early May 2020 to discover needs and understand the impacts of COVID-19.
+The Columbus Chapter of the National Association of Women Business Owners (NAWBO) conducted a survey from its members early May 2020 to discover needs and understand the impacts of COVID-19.

 Results of the survey found that less than half of the business owners were considered essential.
 The average reported revenue loss was 47%.
 In early April, the government attempted to respond to the needs of non-essential businesses with programs like Emergency Disaster Loan (EIDL) and the Payroll Protection Program (PPP).
 Twenty percent of women-owned business owners did not qualify for the Emergency Disaster Loan and 16% did not qualify for the EIDL.
 Between the two the PPP was more beneficial because 70% applied and half of them received their funds.